-Nevertheless, there are also associations with the limbs (arms and legs) through the Sen Extension Lines and Sen Branch Lines.
+Nevertheless, there are also associations with the limbs (arms and legs) through the Sen extension and branch lines.

-Sen Sumana also has obvious similarities with the trajectory of the Indian Yogic Sushumna Nadi.
-In both the Thai and Indian energy pathway system we find that the seven main Chakras lie along this channel.
+Additionally, Sen Sumana has obvious similarities with the trajectory and location of the Sushumna Nadi in Indian Yoga.
+Moreover, in both the Thai and Indian system, Sumana i.e. Sushumna is considered the most important Prana pathway, and we find that the seven main Chakras lie along this channel.

-Depending on the lineage and theoretical conception, some healers and therapist also consider Sumana (or Sushumna) the Energy Line to which all other Energy Lines connect and receive there Prana (called Lom Pran in Thailand) Vital Life Energy from.
+Depending on the lineage and theoretical conception, some healers and therapist also claim that Sumana (or Sushumna) is the Energy Line to which all other pathways connect and receive there Prana supply from.
+Mind that Prana — Vital Life Energy — is called Lom Pran in Thailand.

-The Sen Sumana main line starts just above the navel (near the solar plexus region), travels up following the mid-line of the body (chest area) along the spinal column, runs up the throat, and ends at the tip of the tongue.
+The Sen Sumana main line starts just above the navel (near the solar plexus region), travels up following the mid-line of the body (chest area) along the spinal column (some, however, claim in the spinal column), runs up the throat and ends in the mouth at the tip of the tongue.